capaj/kan/README.md

 # ean-jspm

 EAN is a boilerplate that provides a nice starting point for [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
-It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
-We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.
+It is designed to give you quick and organized way to start developing full stack JS web app, with basic modules prebundled and configured.
+It doesn't try to go far and provide you with a lot of frameworks you might not want to use.

+CommonJS everywhere-don't ever repeat yourself.
+Need an enum on both sides of your app?
+Just require it...
 ## Philosophy
 Opinionated stack perfect for building large and small angular apps